bsc-wdc/compss/README.md

 ## Supported Systems

-COMPSs/PyCOMPSs fully supports Linux systems for x86_64, amd64, ppc64, arm64 and riscv64 architectures.
-OSX systems are also supported with some limitations.
+COMPSs/PyCOMPSs fully supports Linux systems for x86_64, amd64, ppc64, arm64 and riscv64 architectures. macOS systems are also supported with some limitations.

 <!-- BUILDING COMPSS -->